siddarthadandem/AI-Powered-College-Enquiry-Bot/README.md

 ---

 ## 📃 License
-This project is open-source and free to use under the [MIT License](LICENSE).# AI-Powered-College-Enquiry-Bot
+This project is open-source and free to use under the [MIT License](LICENSE).